preetihemant/ml_ci/README.md

 # ml_ci
-Exploration of continuous integration using CML
+Exploration of continuous integration using CML.
+Modelling wine data set with wine properties and quality ratings